Learning Manifold Patch-Based Representations of Man-Made Shapes: Algorithm

-We leverage the fact that, while it is difficult to sample uniformly from our parametric patches, we are able to sample uniformly from their parameter domain (i.e., the unit square) in a straightforward fashion.
-Thus, we perform a change of variables:
+While it is difficult to sample uniformly from patches, we can do so easily from their parametric domain (the unit square).
+We perform a change of variables to get the following (derivation in\ \ \S\ref{appendix:change-of-var}):

-where $\mathcal{U}_\square$ is the uniform distribution on the parameter domain, $\dint S$ is an area element on $P$, and $J$ is the Jacobian of $P(u,v)$.
-In practice, we approximate this value via Monte Carlo sampling at each training iteration.
+where $J(s,t)$ is the Jacobian of $P(s, t)$.
+We approximate this expression via Monte Carlo integration.

-Since we can precompute points randomly sampled from the target mesh, we do not need to use this approach to compute $\Ch_\textrm{dir}(M,P)$.
+Since we can precompute uniformly sampled random points from the target mesh, we do not need to use area weights for $\Ch^\textrm{var}_\textrm{dir}(M,P)$.
 Thus, our area-weighted Chamfer distance is

-where $U_\square$ is a set of points uniformly sampled from the unit square.
-We use symbolic evaluation software to compute the expression for $J(u,v)$ for a Coons patch in closed-form; this formula is computed once and compiled into our code.